OSDeploy/GitBook/osbuilder/knowledge/osbuilder-os-information.md

 Current Configuration does not contain the DATE TIME in the name \(there is an identical Historic copy\).

 It is these files that OSBuilder uses when prompting you to select Appx Packages to remove or Features to enable.
-These files are updated any time the Operating System is mounted with OSMedia.
+These files are updated any time the Operating System is mounted with OSBuilder.

 So now you know the secret to why OSBuilder can show you so much information about the Operating System.